nblt/MEHL-Soup/readme.md

 ## Introduction
 [Model soup](https://proceedings.mlr.press/v162/wortsman22a/wortsman22a.pdf) is an effective strategy for enhancing generalization performance by averaging multiple models fine-tuned from different hyper-parameter configurations into a single "soup model" in weight space.
 Learned soup is promising to achieve better performance than greedy soup due to its better flexibility by learning the coefficients.
 However, it is often less perferred in practice due to its huge memory requirements (e.g. >250GB of memory required to average 72 CLIP ViT-B/32 models).
 In this work, we propose an efficient and scalable strategy named **MEHL-Soup** that allows enjoying the advantages of learned soup while maintaining similiar level of memory burden to that of greedy soup.

-Our approach includes two key components: **1)** a hyper-plane optimization target that enhances performance by facilitating coefficient expolation (i.e., negative coefficients), and **2)** a mini-batch model optimization strategy that requires memory only proportional to the model batch size, ensuring scalability.
+Our approach includes two key components: **1)** a hyper-plane optimization target that enhances performance by facilitating coefficient expolation (i.e., negative coefficients) and enabling efficient coefficient optimization by gradient projection, and **2)** a mini-batch model optimization strategy that requires memory only proportional to the model batch size, ensuring scalability.

 <!-- The code is raw and still under construction.
 We will release more friendly interface/implementation in the next couple months. -->